Approaching our last hour in Argentina. Photo by Nathan Sharp.

 ✻

-Our departure from Santiago de Chile loomed large and we planned to ride everyday.
-Where the road went, we followed it along finger-y coastlines of fjords.
-Were the road disappeared, we hitched rides on ferries.
+Our departure from Santiago de Chile loomed large, and we planned to ride everyday.
+Where the road went, it followed the finger-y coastlines of fjords.
+Where the road disappeared, we hitched rides on ferries.
 We still wore every layer of clothing we could, most mornings yanking on damp socks, sodden boots, and swollen gloves that smelled like ripe baloney.
 But the forests were full of gurgling brooks and creeping mists, and the rivers ran exotic, electric blue.
 The muddy road and the coniferous tree plantations along either side of it seemed to go on forever—how could anyone, anything, possibly lay on the other side of the blank, white fog before us?

-The first settlement, or caleta, we came to was called Tortel.
-Situated at the conjunction of the Baker and Pascual rivers and the Pacific ocean, the whole village was perched on stilts that wrapped sinuously around the sides of the mountains that rose up from the fjord.
-Grateful for the sudden ease from downpour to drizzle, we wandered the narrow wooden boardwalk lacing through the community, past houses, a wooden schoolhouse with children’s artwork hung the windows, and a library.
-Charming, single-bench plazas gleaming with rain overlooked the glassy, mint-hued water.
+The first caleta, settlement, we came to was called Tortel.
+Situated at the conjunction of the Baker and Pascual rivers and the Pacific ocean, the whole village was perched on stilts that wrapped sinuously around the sides of the mountains rising up from the fjord.
+Grateful for the sudden ease from downpour to drizzle, we wandered the narrow wooden boardwalk lacing through the community, past houses, a wooden schoolhouse with children’s artwork hung the windows, and a small library.
+Charming, single-bench plazas, gleaming with rain, overlooked the glassy, mint-hued water.

 A rugged-looking man toting a bag of raw wool, stuffed to bursting, noticed the fair hair escaping from under Nathan’s cap.
 He waved.